 Screenings are scheduled during the festival at the discretion of the Tacoma Film Festival.
 The Tacoma Film Festival also retains the right to run limited Press & Industry screenings the week leading up to the festival.

-Should your film be programmed, portions of your submitted material may be copied and utilized for the purpose of promoting your film.
-Upon submission, filmmakers grant the Tacoma Film Festival the right to use clips and press materials from the film for promotional purposes unless the filmmaker requests otherwise in writing.
+Should your film be programmed, very brief portions of your submitted material may be copied and utilized for the purpose of promoting your film.
+Upon submission, filmmakers grant the Tacoma Film Festival the right to use clips and press materials from the film for promotional purposes before and after the festival unless the filmmaker requests otherwise in writing.

 ADDITIONAL SUBMISSION RULES